RoadieHQ/marketing-site/content/backstage/plugins/opsgenie.md

     ![Create an OpsGenie alert](../../assets/backstage/plugins/opsgenie/opsgenie-create-alert.png)

-    Make sure the alert's tag matches the tag in the annotation added to your component's `catalog-info.yaml` file.
+    Make sure the alert's tag matches the tag in the annotation added in step 2.

 4. View the component in Backstage to see the list of alerts: